-N. Public Participation Procedures
+(N) Public Participation Procedures

-- 1. When determined to be appropriate by the Department (or specified by regulation), notice of permitting activity shall be provided to the public and other entities for their review and comment.
-Public notice shall be given by publication in a newspaper of general circulation in the area where the source is located, or by posting on the Department's website, or by publication in the South Carolina State Register, and to persons on a mailing list developed by the Department, including those who request in writing to be on the list.
-The Department may use other means of public notice. - 2.
-The notice shall include the following: - a.
-The name and physical address of the facility; - b.
-The name and address of the Department; - c.
-Applicable activities involved in the permit action; - d.
-Applicable emission change involved in any permit modification; - e.
-The name, address, and telephone number of a person from whom interested persons may obtain additional information, including copies of the permit draft, the application, and all other materials available to the Department that are relevant to the permit decision, except for information entitled to confidential treatment (the contents of any proposed or draft permit shall not be treated as confidential information); - f.
-A brief description of the comment procedures; and - g.
-The time and place of any public hearing that may be held, including a statement of procedures to request a hearing (unless a hearing has already been scheduled). - 3.
-The Department shall provide at least thirty (30) days for public and EPA comment and shall give notice of any public hearing at least thirty (30) days in advance of the hearing. - a.
-The Department shall keep a record of the commenters and the comments made during the public comment period. - b.
-The Department shall consider all written comments submitted within a time specified in the notice of public comment and all comments received at any public hearing(s) in making a final decision on the approvability of the application. - 4.
-A newly constructed or modified source issued a federally enforceable final construction permit will not require an additional public comment period and/or hearing to obtain an operating permit, unless the source proposes a change in the original construction and/or operational plan, prior to commencing construction, which the Department determines would require an additional public comment period and/or hearing.
+(1) When determined to be appropriate by the Department (or specified by regulation), notice of permitting activity shall be provided to the public and other entities for their review and comment.
+Public notice shall be given by publication in a newspaper of general circulation in the area where the source is located, or by posting to a public website identified by the Department, or by publication in the South Carolina State Register, and to persons on a mailing list developed by the Department, including those who request in writing to be on the list.
+The Department may use additional means of public notice, including, but not limited to public meetings.

+(2) The notice shall include the following:

+- (a) The name and physical address of the facility; - (b) The name and address of the Department; - (c) Applicable activities involved in the permit action; - (d) Applicable emission change involved in any permit modification;

+(e) The name, address, and telephone number of a person from whom interested persons may obtain additional information, including copies of the permit draft, the application, and all other materials available to the Department that are relevant to the permit decision, except for information entitled to confidential treatment (the contents of any proposed or draft permit shall not be treated as confidential information);

+(f) A brief description of the comment procedures; and

+(g) The time and place of any public hearing that may be held, including a statement of procedures to request a hearing (unless a hearing has already been scheduled).

+(3) The Department shall provide at least thirty (30) days for public and EPA comment and shall give notice of any public hearing at least thirty (30) days in advance of the hearing.

+(a) The Department shall keep a record of the commenters and the comments made during the public comment period.

+(b) The Department shall consider all written comments submitted within a time specified in the notice of public comment and all comments received at any public hearing(s) in making a final decision on the approvability of the application.

+(4) A newly constructed or modified source issued a federally enforceable final construction permit will not require an additional public comment period and/or hearing to obtain an operating permit, unless the source proposes a change in the original construction and/or operational plan, prior to commencing construction, which the Department determines would require an additional public comment period and/or hearing.

-- 5. Any proposed new or modified stationary source required to undergo a public comment period shall not commence any construction until all public participation procedures of this section are completed, and the source has received an effective construction permit from the Department. - 6.
-Maintenance activities, repairs, and replacements which the Department determines to be routine for that source category shall not, by themselves, be required to undergo the public participation procedures of Section II.N.
+(5) Any proposed new or modified stationary source required to undergo a public comment period shall not commence any construction until all public participation procedures of this section are completed, and the source has received an effective construction permit from the Department.

+(6) Maintenance activities, repairs, and replacements which the Department determines to be routine for that source category shall not, by themselves, be required to undergo the public participation procedures of Section II(N).

-O. Inspection and Entry
+(O) Inspection and Entry